Imaginous/Cowboy_Untamed/README.md

 </p>

 This app is created as a hobby project.
 I love electronics and programming and just could not resist if I could get more out of my Cowboy V1+ bike.

-*Main Features:*
-- Disable speed limit of your Cowboy bike.
-- Set field weakening to increase the maximum speed.
-- Enable *Auto Unlock* on the V1+ model.
-- Use shortcuts to unlock/lock your bike, turn on/off the lights.
-These can also be used in automation apps like *Tasker*.
-- *Set and forget*, just make the settings you want and start using the original Cowboy app again.

 This is where I started finding out how the Cowboy bikes work.
 Which electronics they use and how the electronics communicate internally and with the outside world.
 I posted on [Reddit](https://www.reddit.com/r/cowboybikes/comments/m6zrdx/disable_speed_limit/) and it got more attention then I had anticipated.